Marimax

 Yellowfin tuna are mostly caught trolling with artificial lures such as Rapala, Halco, trolling skirts, Skirted Ballyhoo Lures, cedar plugs, etc. On top water poppers, surface jerkbait and crankbait jigs are a must in your tackle box.

 Yellowfin tuna can be found worldwide in tropical and subtropical oceans.
-Great Yellowfin tuna fishing areas are Baja California, Southern California (Mexico), Panama, Costa Rica, Hawaii, Caribbean, Cape Verde, La Gomera, Tenerife, Gran Canaria, Fuerteventura, Lanzarote, Ascension Island and Saint Helena in the Atlantic Ocean, South Africa, Maldives, Madagascar, Mauritius and Sri Lanka in the Indian Ocean.
+Great Yellowfin tuna fishing areas include Baja California, Southern California (Mexico), Panama, Costa Rica, Hawaii, the Caribbean, and notably Cabo San Lucas in Mexico.
+In the Atlantic Ocean, prime locations are Cape Verde, La Gomera, Tenerife, Gran Canaria, Fuerteventura, Lanzarote, Ascension Island, and Saint Helena.
+In the Indian Ocean, excellent fishing spots can be found in South Africa, the Maldives, Madagascar, Mauritius, and Sri Lanka.

 Yellowfin tuna are mostly caught trolling with artificial lures such as Rapala, Halco, trolling skirts, Skirted Ballyhoo Lures, cedar plugs, etc.